RomanPilyushin/Mind/The Past Perfect Tense (das Plusquamperfekt).md

 |She was tired because she hadn't slept the night before.|
 |He had been living in his car for several months before finally finding an apartment.|

-For a discussion of how to form the past participle, consult the explanation of [the present perfect.](https://germanstudiesdepartmenaluser.host.dartmouth.edu/Perfect/Perfect.html)
+For a discussion of how to form the past participle, consult the explanation of [the [[The Present Perfect Tense (das Perfekt)|present perfect]].](https://germanstudiesdepartmenaluser.host.dartmouth.edu/Perfect/Perfect.html)

 #### The Past Perfect Tense (das Plusquamperfekt) in German